maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 Wayland defines asynchronous requests from client to server and events in the other direction.
 Input, window configuration, frame callbacks and buffer release return as events.
 GTK and Qt normally hide much of this through their Wayland backends and `libwayland-client`.

-Mutter, KWin and Sway implement the server side in the compositor.
-The compositor acts as the Wayland display server.
+Mutter, KWin and Sway implement the server side in the compositor, which acts as the Wayland display server.

 ## 7. Buffers are where the paths meet

-We often say "the buffer" as if one object travels unchanged through every layer.
-In practice, each interface has its own view.
+We often say "the buffer" as if one object travels unchanged through every layer, while in practice each interface has its own view.

 | View | Type | Meaning |
 |---|---|---|